What are some strategies I can use to help my child with standardized testing?

 7. Go over her accommodations.

-1. Does your child qualify for special education?
-Make sure her individualized education program (IEP) or 504 plan clearly outlines the accommodations she’ll receive during testing.
-Follow through with the school to make sure she gets them.
-Discuss accommodations with your child ahead of time, too.
+Does your child qualify for special education?
+To find out, make sure her individualized education program (IEP) or 504 plan clearly outlines the accommodations she’ll receive during testing.
+Also, follow through with the school to make sure she gets them.
+It is also important to discuss accommodations with your child ahead of time, too.
 It’s important for her to know, for instance, that she’s being moved into a separate room for the test (and understand why).

-1. If you seem worried, your child will likely pick up on that and worry even more.
+If you seem worried, your child will likely pick up on that and worry even more.
 So stay calm and be supportive.
-The week of the test, try to make sure your child gets plenty of rest.
-The day of the test, make sure she has a good breakfast.
-Tell your child how much you love her and how confident you are in her abilities.
+During the week of the test, try to make sure your child gets plenty of rest.
+Then on the day of the test, make sure she has a good breakfast.
+Be sure to tell your child how much you love her and how confident you are in her abilities.
 Tell her to try her best and use the strategies she has learned.
-Send her off by saying, “You’re gonna do just fine.”
+Finally, send her off by saying, “You’re going to do just fine.”

 References: